haykam821/ESLint-Config-Haykam/README.md

 ## Installation

-Use `npm` to install:
+Use `npm` to install this shareable config and its peer dependencies:

-    npm install --save-dev eslint-config-haykam
+    npm install --save-dev eslint-config-haykam eslint eslint-plugin-extra-rules eslint-plugin-html eslint-plugin-json eslint-plugin-markdown eslint-plugin-unicorn

 ## Usage